La Leyenda Negra (film)

 La Leyenda Negra is a 2020 American coming-of-age drama that premiered at the Sundance Festival's NEXT program.
-It was released on December 4, 2020 on HBO.
+It was released on December 4, 2020, on HBO.
 It runs 1 hour 24 minutes.
 The film is about an undocumented teenager who fights for her right to stay in the United States in Compton, while risking her family, her friends, and her first love.
-It was written and directed by Patricia Vidal Delgado, and produced by Alicia Herder and Marcel Perez.
+It was written and directed by Patricia Vidal Delgado, and produced by Alicia Herder and Marcel Pérez.